Where to find 3D printing designs

 • Thingiverse includes a number of collections by designers for touch readers, including ANZAGG, Braille & Large Print Services from the NSW Department of Education, NextSenseSVRC and See3D

-• A Touch of the Universe – tactile astronomy kits for children with vision impairments
+• A Touch of the Universe – tactile astronomy kits for children with print disabilities

 Building blocks with braille and large print